microsoft/Cognitive-Samples-IntelligentKiosk/Documentation/FaceIdentificationSetup.md

 The people in the trained set are organized in groups of people.
 The idea is that related people are grouped together.
 For example, one group could be for Microsoft Executives, while another for Celebrities, or audience guests during a demo, etc. This is mostly for making it easier to manage the people in the app, but it won’t affect the recognition (all people in all groups are tested against when a recognition is performed).

-When loading the Face Identification Setup page the first view shows the Person Groups.
-You can create a new group here or navigate to an existing one by selecting it.
+* When loading the Face Identification Setup page, start by creating a new group or selecting an existing group.

-When navigating to a Person Group, the page will show the list of people in the group.
-From here you can create a new person or navigate to an existing one.
+* Once a group is selected it will show the list of people in the group.
+From here you can create a new person or select an existing person.

-The final page in this process, the Person page, is where you can train the system to recognize specific people by providing examples of photos of that person.
+* Once a person is selected the next step is to provide examples of photos of that person.
 If the person is a famous person (celebrity, business leader, etc) you might be able to find training images via Bing Images, which is integrated into the app.
-Otherwise you can provide images from local files.
+Otherwise you can provide images from local files or from web camera captures.

-When browsing through image results (either from Bing Images or local files), select the desired photos in the list and click on the Add Selected Photos button.
-Once that is done you will see the selected photos being listed under the Person page.

 **Important**: Whenever a person is added to a group (or deleted), or when new training photos are added to a person (or deleted), the model needs to be re-trained.
 Currently that is triggered manually by executing the Train button in the Face Identification Setup page, so it is important that whenever you are done modifying the data that you remember to immediately follow it by re-training the modified group, otherwise the recognition experiments that you do after that won’t work.